josmar-crwdstffng/angular/aio/content/guide/animations.md

 ## Prerequisites

-The guide assumes that you're familiar with building basic Angular apps, as described in the following sections:
+The guide assumes that you are familiar with building basic Angular apps, as described in the following sections:

 *   [Tutorial](tutorial)
 *   [Architecture Overview](guide/architecture)